 Before coronavirus, 1 in 10 federal student loan borrowers were in default.
-With the financial challenges of coronavirus, paying student loans is harder than ever.
+Paying student loans during cornavirus is harder than ever.
 Thankfully, the CARES Act has protections to prevent borrowers from becoming delinquent or entering default.
-All federal student loans are in administrative forbearance through September 30th 2020.
-That gives borrowers a six month pause from monthly student loan payments.
+The executive order signed August 8th extends administrative forbearance for all federal student loans through December 31st, 2020.
+That gives borrowers a nine month pause from monthly student loan payments.
 Check out our previous post Take Full Advantage of the CARES Act Student Loan Relief for more details.

 Preventing default is great, but what about borrowers who were already behind on payments or in default on their student loans?
 This post highlights key CARES Act relief for borrowers with delinquent or defaulted student loans.